data-analysis-sarah-pena/Portfolio_Projects/README.md

 **Technology:** Powerpoint, Hubspot CRM

 **Results:** We achieved impressive open rates, with engagement soaring to an average of 40% among highly targeted segments.
 Additionally, the click-through rates reached a remarkable 3%, while lead conversions surged to an outstanding 1.8%.
 This data-driven marketing approach not only fostered a 20% increase in website traffic but also yielded a notable 3% improvement in conversion rates within a span of six months.
 These remarkable outcomes demonstrate the effectiveness of this carefully structured B2B Marketing Campaign and its ability to drive substantial business growth.
-(Results not shown because of sensitive private company data.)
+(Results not shown because of sensitive and private company data.)

 ## Education
 University of California, Santa Cruz - Bachelor of Science, Biology, 2013-2018